 As a jury member, I would love to look into the questions of: Were these campaigns right for the mediums that they’re in?
 Did they express the storytelling effectively while staying true to their brand DNA?
 Did they connect with the consumer in a meaningful and engaging way?
 Our industry is such a visually driven one, but our challenge in the digital age is to remove that layer in order to determine whether the story was told well.

 Entries for the 2017 Clio Fashion & Beauty Awards are now open.
-The second deadline for submissions is March 17.
+The final deadline for submissions is April 14th.
 For more information, please call 212.683.4300 or visit clios.com/fashion-beauty.